 The development utilized many Green practices with environmental stewardship of water resources, preserved lands, providing active and passive amenities within preserved areas, and using "green wise" development choices in landscaping.
 The landscaping is comprised of mostly native plant species including palms, grasses, and flowering lantanas which help blend these areas with the natural surroundings.

 The retention pond water bodies are in Tralee Bay, Dublin Manor with the largest pond touching Dunraven, Tralee Bay, and Ashford Harbor.
-They are all full of fish which bubble the calm water.
-The largest lakeside area can be traversed along an 8' wide promenade sidewalk connecting the community center to the the three neighborhoods.
+They are all full of fish that bubble in the calm water.
+The largest lakeside area can be traversed along an 8' wide promenade sidewalk connecting the community center to the three neighborhoods.
 There are 4 observation piers and a wood bridge, set out on the lake for closer access into the water areas.
-Capron Ridge has many natural trails through preserved native habitat.
+Capron Ridge has many natural trails through preserved native habitats.
 There are gopher tortoises and scrub jays residing in the preserved upland areas, as well as deer, bobcats, and many other native plant & animal species.
-There are nearly a mile of sidewalks and coquina shell pathways through preserved upland and water areas which connect the entire Capron Ridge community and provide a great way to exercise surrounded by Old Florida scenery.
-In total, 25% of the community is Open Active and Passive space per the Planned Development guidelines of Brevard County.
+There is nearly a mile of sidewalks and coquina shell pathways through preserved upland and water areas which connect the entire Capron Ridge community and provide a great way to exercise surrounded by Old Florida scenery.
+In total, 25% of the community is Open Active, and Passive space per the Planned Development guidelines of Brevard County.
 Many of the homesites have either preserved uplands or lakeside views which provide the setting for beautiful homes within a timeless natural setting.

 The 12 acres of recreation facilities at Capron Ridge were planned to give access to the natural amenities of Capron Ridge and provide resort-style modern conveniences.
 There are 7 park areas, including Kerry Park, Fawn Park, Dobbin Park, the South Capron Trail, Capron Trail, North Capron Trail, and the Community Center.
-These parks include a 3000 square foot clubhouse, a resort-style pool with large paver stone deck, a tennis court, shuffleboard court, basketball court, play fields, beach volleyball, senior games area, and over 2 miles of walking trails (North and South Capron Trails).
+These parks include a 3000 square foot clubhouse, a resort-style pool with a large paver stone deck, a tennis court, shuffleboard court, basketball court, play fields, beach volleyball, senior games area, and over 2 miles of walking trails (North and South Capron Trails).